jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 Required IAM Permissions
 ------------------------

-To use the DynamoDB session handler, your `configured credentials <https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html>`_ must have permission to use the DynamoDB table that `you created in a previous step <https://docs.aws.amazon.com/aws-sdk-php/v3/guide/service/dynamodb-session-handler.html#create-a-table-for-storing-your-sessions>`_.
+To use the |DDB| session handler, your `configured credentials <https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html>`_ must have permission to use the |DDB| table that `you created in a previous step <https://docs.aws.amazon.com/aws-sdk-php/v3/guide/service/dynamodb-session-handler.html#create-a-table-for-storing-your-sessions>`_.
 The following IAM policy contains the minimum permissions that you need.
-To use this policy, replace the Resource value with the Amazon Resource Name (ARN) of the table that you created previously.
+To use this policy, replace the Resource value with the |arnlong| (ARN) of the table that you created previously.
 For more information about creating and attaching IAM policies, see `Managing IAM Policies <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html>`_ in the *AWS Identity and Access Management User Guide*.